scholtzan/mupip/README.md

-# mupip - Multiple Picture-in-Picture for macOS
+# mupip - Multiple Picture-in-Picture on macOS

 mupip allows to watch any screen, application window or a portion of an application window on macOS in a floating window.
 The tool supports capturing multiple sources at the same time.